c42/ruby_primer/README.md

 ## Teach Ruby!

-For simple spelling and grammar changes, <strong>simply fork, edit, commit and send us a pull request.</strong>
+For simple spelling and grammar changes, <strong>simply fork, edit, commit and send us a pull request!</strong>

-Fork this repository, make changes and use the RubyMonk Sandbox for a live preview.
-Send us a pull request when you are done!
+If you want to add content and need your own private RubyMonk sandbox to test your changes, read on.

 The Ruby Primer is an open collaboration initiative that uses the [RubyMonk][] platform to help teach the Ruby Programming Language.